Detecting AI-Generated Video via Frame Consistency: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The paper presents a groundbreaking investigation on generated video detection, with the goal of tackling the societal concern of validating the authenticity of video content.
-We construct the first public dataset for real and fake video detection, providing a solid benchmark for community research.
-At the same time, we propose a simple yet effective detection model, which has proven its strong generalizability and robustness on multiple open-source and commercial closed-source models.
+The paper presents the first investigation on AI-generated video detection, with the goal of tackling the societal concern of validating the authenticity of video content.
+We construct the first public dataset for video detection, providing a solid benchmark for community research.
+At the same time, we propose a simple yet effective detection model, and prove its strong generalizability and robustness on multiple open-source and commercial closed-source models.
 We hope this study will inspire the creation and improvement of other detection technologies, providing new avenues for the development of authentic and reliable AIGC applications.